 Outlines the future direction of Kentucky's governance structure for interoperable and emergency communications.
 To ensure interoperability among local and State agencies, the KWIEC serves as the Statewide Interoperability Governing Body (SIGB) and evaluates all wireless communications strategies and purchases in the Commonwealth.
 State and local agencies present proposed project plans of their public safety communications systems for evaluation of alignment with the SCIP and OEC guidelines.
 The KWIEC chairperson then notifies the submitting agency of their findings.
-This process helps to facilitate the purchases of communications assets by State and local agencies to enhance the Commonwealth's statewide interoperability vision.
-Any state level communications projects not aligning with the SCIP and OEC guidelines are ineligible for funding.
-Local agencies submitting projects that do not align with the SCIP and OEC guidelines may choose to ignore the KWIEC's recommendations; however, these agencies will not be able to receive or use State or Federal funds for initial purchase or the sustainment of equipment in the future.
+This process helps to facilitate the purchases of communications assets by State and local agencies to enhance the Commonwealth's statewide interoperability vision of Project 25 (P25) standards based networks/systems.
+Any state level communications projects not aligning with the SCIP and OEC guidelines, specifically P25 standards, are ineligible for funding; Local agencies submitting projects that do not align with the SCIP and OEC guidelines, specifically P25 standards, are ineligible for funding; however, these agencies will not be able to receive or use State or Federal funds for initial purchase or the sustainment of equipment in the future.
+Any hybrid equipment that offers P-25 and non-P-25 digital technologies together, will be viewed as non-P25 as it proliferates and supplements non-P25 system growth, and therefore are also ineligible for funding.